ReVanced/revanced-patches/docs/3_fingerprinting.md

 - On a **method** using [`MethodFingerprint.resolve`](https://github.com/revanced/revanced-patcher/blob/d2f91a8545567429d64a1bcad6ca1dab62ec95bf/src/main/kotlin/app/revanced/patcher/fingerprint/method/impl/MethodFingerprint.kt#L78)

-  Resolving a fingerprint on a method is mostly only useful if the fingerprint is used to resolve certain information about a method such as `MethodFingerprintResult.scanResult`.
+  Resolving a fingerprint on a method is mostly only useful if the fingerprint is used to resolve certain information about a method, such as `MethodFingerprintResult.scanResult`.
   Example: _A fingerprint should be used to resolve the method which loads ads.
-  For that the fingerprint is added to the constructor of `BytecodePatch`.
+  For that, the fingerprint is added to the constructor of `BytecodePatch`.
-  An additional fingerprint is responsible for finding the indices of the instructions with certain string references in the implementation of the method the first fingerprint resolved to._
+  An additional fingerprint is responsible for finding the indices of the instructions with certain string references in implementing the method the first fingerprint resolved to._

   ```kt
   class DisableAdsPatch : BytecodePatch(